 Later in 2012, it was reported that the most expensive Head of State in Europe was the new French President, Francois Hollande, with the annual cost of the Elysée Palace – where he lives – reaching £87.2 million

-In contrast to Sarkozy’s outlandish spending, The Queen has the Royal Helicopter, the Royal Train, and a small fleet of cars which is funded from the SSG.
+In contrast to Sarkozy’s outlandish spending, The Queen has the Royal Helicopter, the Royal Train, and a small fleet of cars, which are funded from the SSG.
 There are eight State limousines (two Bentleys, three Rolls-Royces and three Daimlers) and a handful of people carriers.
-Some of these State cars were gifted to The Queen, and so were not purchased from the Privy Purse.
+Some of these state cars were gifted to The Queen, and so were not purchased from the Privy Purse.
 Most of the fleet is collectible and antique, as they were used by the Royal Family in the 1930s and 1940s.
-The Range Rovers Her Majesty drives and is seen in are funded from her personal income, usually for use in the Scottish Highlands, but also at Windsor too.
+The Range Rovers Her Majesty drives and is seen in are funded from her personal income, usually for use in the Scottish Highlands, but also at Windsor, too.

-The Labour Union in Italy released figures in 2013 that revealed the Italian Presidency uses €228 million (£161.9 million) of public money, with most Italians believing their politicians are corrupt.
+The Labour Union in Italy released figures in 2013 that revealed the Italian Presidency uses €228 million (c.£161.9 million) of public money, with most Italians believing their politicians are corrupt.

 The US President is the head of Government in America, as well as the Head of State.
-A recent expose by a Republican (of the political variety) stated that the Obama family cost the US $1.4 billion dollars (you can read this report here).
+A recent expose by a Republican (of the political variety) stated that the Obama family cost the US $1.4 billion dollars (read this report here).

 Still think the Monarchy is expensive?